 March 1877, died February 1946 (W.S.P.U., Conservative)

-Elizabeth Frisby was from a prosperous background.
+Elizabeth Frisby came from a prosperous background.
 Her father was a boot

 and shoe factor or agent and the founder of Joseph Frisby, Ltd, Multiple